LeNo-1/obsidian-git-sync/Human Nutrition.md

 This short tube carries food to the stomach by **a wave of muscular contraction of its wall** called *peristalsis*

 ###### Stomach
 The cardiac and pyloric sphincter muscles trap the food in the stomach.
 It holds about a litre of food for up to 4 hours.
 Here the food is physically digested by the contraction of the muscles in the stomach wall.
-It is acted on chemically by gastric juice produced by gastric glands in the wall of the stomach. gastric juice contains (a) **mucous** which lines th
+It is acted on chemically by gastric juice produced by gastric glands in the wall of the stomach. gastric juice contains (a) **mucous** which lines the stomach wall and protects it from the action of gastric juice, (b) **Hydrochloric acid** (i) which kills bacteria and (ii)  provides a suitable pH medium for the action of enzyme pepsin, (c) **pepsin** which acts on protein.
+After about 4 hours in the stomach, ingested food is in the form of a semi-solid liquid called **chyme**.
+The pyloric sphincter muscle at the base of the stomach relaxes to allow chyme to pass on in small portions into the duodenum